Aranyani01/geb/README.md

 The functionalities of these core contracts are briefly described below.

-The SAFEEngine is in charge with two main system functions:
+I) The SAFEEngine is in charge with two main system functions:
 1. SAFE Management
 Anyone can manage a SAFE via modifySAFECollateralization, which modifies the SAFE at address safe, using tokenCollateral from user collateralSource and modifying coinBalance for user debtDestination. confiscateSAFECollateralAndDebtis usually called by LiquidationEngine and transfers debt from the SAFE to another address' debtBalance.